benkroeger/oniyi-http-plugin-auth-type-injector/README.md

 all special characters that are used in the uri string.

-This way it should be relatively simple injecting any parameter into service `uri / qs` path, in order to load the same service by different auth providers (ibm-connections-cloud, microsoft...) by using custom template mapping.
+This way it should be relatively simple injecting any parameter into service `uri / qs` path, in order to load the same service with different auth providers (ibm-connections-cloud, microsoft...) by using custom template mapping.